hmxmilohax/rb-patches/README.md

 - Adjustable venue FPS via external `config.dta` file
 - Songs of any rating can be played
 - UGC songs can be played (RBN, customs)
+- Any region DLC can be loaded
 - All prefabs available
 - All Rock Shop items unlocked
 - Holiday DLC minifigures
 - Additional practice speeds
 - SELECT button restarts current practice section
 - Vocal practice mode
+- Compatible with the PS3 EU 1.0 debug build via patchcreator

 </br>